4th-earth/site-fourth-earth/site-raw/vanilla/content.md

 #### Protagonist Potential Energy

-The following table describes a method for calculating the Potential Energy (damage) of an attack, which determines how many Life Battery points will be lost if the attack is successful.
+The following table describes a method for calculating the Potential Energy (damage) of an attack, which determines how many health battery points will be lost, if the attack is successful.

 - Physical damage MUST target the health Life Battery.
 - Verbal, advanced technology, or magic attacks MAY impact non-health Life Batteries and SHOULD be a known quality or attribute of the action, technology, or spell.
 - Slow Actions MUST be limited to once per turn or round.
 - Fast Actions MAY be performed twice by the Attacking Character in a turn or round.
 	- If the Fast Action is performed twice, the Difficulty Rating MUST be divided by 2 and split evenly between the two Actions; if performing once, the Difficulty Rating MUST NOT be split.
-		- If the Fast Action is performed twice and the Difficulty Rating is odd, Player MUST round up the first and round down the second.
+		- If the Fast Action is performed twice and the Difficulty Rating is odd, Player MUST round up the first and round down the second Difficulty Rating.
 		- If using non-health Life Batteries, Players MAY spend non-health Life Battery points to reduce the Difficulty Ratings individually; as if they were two, separate actions.
 - Potential Energy MAY be reduced mechanically (see Resistance Sprinkle), or, through negotiation and narrative convenience (incapacitate instead of kill, for example).